What is a freelancer?

 • Described by the government specifically as ‘self-employed’

-• Has to submit a tax return at the end of each income tax year
+• Has to submit a tax return at the end of each income tax year, possibly using special HMRC-authorised ‘cloud accounting’ software

 You may hear people talk about schedule ‘D’.
 This is an out-of-date term that HMRC used to use for self-employed/sole traders.
 HMRC stopped using the term around 2012, but it still appears on paperwork used by some big organisations.